-Alexandra learns to drive, Italy 1905
+Friedrich and Katharina get married Alexandra learns to drive Fiesole

+Italy 1905

 Friedrich, in black gown and mortarboard, sat next to a beaming Katharina crowned with a wreath of flowers.
 On the previous day they had been married in a civil ceremony.
 Only the closest family had been present, Konrad and Alexandra were their witnesses.
-They were on the traditional triumphal procession through the streets of Schwabing to celebrate Friedrich's summa cum laude doctorate.
+They were now on the traditional triumphal procession to celebrate Friedrich's summa cum laude doctorate.
 On long ropes four students pulled the car, a gift from his father, from the university to the Hotel Bayerischer Hof, where a banquet awaited them.
 A motley procession of professors, fellow students and wedding guests followed the car.